 Fish for Braille

 At the end of last school year, I purchased Lakeshore Magnetic Fishing Set.
 Using contact paper, I attached a Braille letter to each fish.
-I started by using a couple letters and had my students match them.
-As their skills advance, I will have them identify each letter as they catch a fish.
-If they correctly identified the letter, they will get to keep it.
-If they incorrectly identify it, we will discuss the right answer and then throw it back.
+I start by using a couple letters and have my students match them.
+As their skills advance, I have them identify each letter as they catch a fish.
+If they correctly identify the letter, they will get to keep it.
+If they incorrectly identify it, we discuss the right answer and then throw it back.